timeplus-io/proton-python-driver/example/bytewax/README.md

 ```

 ## Run with Docker Compose
 Simply run `docker compose up` in this folder and it will start both Proton and a custom image that leverages bytewax to call Hacker News API and send data to Proton.
+A Grafana instance is also pre-configured to visulaize the live data.

 ## Run without Docker